 School is the most effective of the social networks for one simple reason: it is the most real, the most alive.
 The school is where young people find their identity as persons and citizens, where friendship and worldviews begin to mature.
 And what happens at school quickly reaches families and the rest of society as well.
 But, like all social networks, school has rules about branding: La Fabbrica doesn’t just know these rules: it helped define them.

 With the projects designed by La Fabbrica, your brand can enter the school and recount its values and activity – simply and engagingly.
 In a world where traditional reference points are often questioned, your brand has an opportunity to be remembered as something more than a simple response to material needs, and to become a source of life strategies.
 School is the ideal setting in which to turn this possibility into a reality.
 By deeply and positively integrating into the young people’s experience, your brand can truly inspire their choices – for a tomorrow that begins today.
+Do you want to know how it works?
+Discover our Engine.

 La Fabbrica is the ideal partner for developing engaging educational projects that are innovative and crossmedia, which means the projects are able to engage young people and their families in both the local setting and online.
 Our dedicated teams guide the Client through every phase of work, from initial consulting to developing and managing the project.
 All this is possible thanks to our method and to our trademark tools that make our offer truly unique in both quality and effectiveness.